Megan and I took a two-week tour of Southeast Asia during our honeymoon in August/September of this year. Here’s the Trip Report Index:

 Other than the jeweler who made sterling silver bangles for women, the only other shop we purchased from was the woodshop at our final stop before Ubud.
 This was also the only place with a hard sell.
 We were given a short tour of the carving and staining process (relatively unimpressive, using shoe polish rather than actual wood stain).
 Many of the carvings were some kind of phallus, some of them key chains and others four-foot tall sculptures — as if anyone would want that in their living room.

-We did see a few jewelry boxes, and I suggested Megan buy one since she had always complained about not having enough places to keep her jewelry.
+We did see a few jewelry boxes, and I suggested Megan buy one since she had always complained about not having enough places to keep her jewelry which causes some of her accessories to get damaged and require jewelry repair services.
 And this is where things got interesting.

 The “official” list price was 900,000 rupiah, but the dealer who followed us around claimed to be able to do better.
 I hate bargaining, so it’s good he offered because I was ready to walk away at 900K (about $75).
 He went back and forth between us and his “boss” doing all the haggling for us, eventually getting down to 400K rupiah.
 He made it sound like he was cheating his boss and dropped a fairly obvious hint he expected a bribe for his assistance.
 He got an extra 50K for his trouble.

 Is 450K still too much?
 Maybe.
 But what is a fair price when you’re buying your wife a present on your honeymoon?
 I’m just impressed that this guy did all the haggling on his own.
 For the record, I don’t haggle.
 The merchant will either offer a fair price or he won’t, and I’ll pay or I’ll walk away.
 In this case both parties ended up happy.